vattenbuffel/temperature_measurement/README.md

 Mosquitto runs on port 1880 and node-red on 1883.

 # Zerotier
+## Raspberry pi
 install: ```curl -s https://install.zerotier.com | sudo bash```

 join network: ```zerotier-cli join 233ccaac2713da94```

 It will automatically join on reboot

+## Mobile
+Install zero tier app and join network ```233ccaac2713da94```, you can now enter 192.168.193.107:1880/ui to see the "website".
+Make sure to accept the mobile and raspberry, Noa.